zSeriesGuy/PTZController/README.md

 ## Configuration
 The configuration parameters are stored in `PTZController.conf`.
+An example is provided in `example.PTZController.conf`.
+Copy it to `PTZController.conf` to get started.
 Use your favorite editor to edit the configuration.

 There are multiple sections: